iankhor/ReSUS/README.md

 ## 4. User stories

 * Patients
- 1.As a patient, I am able to sign up and enter basic details : Name, Age, Address, Country, Ethiticity
+ 1. As a patient, I am able to sign up and enter basic details : Name, Age, Address, Country, Ethiticity
- 2.As a patient, I am able to sign in with my email and password
+ 2. As a patient, I am able to sign in with my email and password
- 3.As a patient, I am able to select from a list of non critical medical condition
+ 3. As a patient, I am able to select from a list of non critical medical condition
- 4.As a patient, I am able to upload a current set of medical data such as ECG, XRay etc based on a medical condition
+ 4. As a patient, I am able to upload a current set of medical data such as ECG, XRay etc based on a medical condition
- 5.As a patient, I would be able to receive itemised quotes from medical practioners
+ 5. As a patient, I would be able to receive itemised quotes from medical practioners
- 6.As a patient, I would be able to perform a simple background check of the medical practioners from their local medical database
+ 6. As a patient, I would be able to perform a simple background check of the medical practioners from their local medical database
- 7.As a patient, I would be able to accept a quote
+ 7. As a patient, I would be able to accept a quote
- 8.As a patient, I would be able to write a review or provide a rating once I have accepted the quote and received treatment
+ 8. As a patient, I would be able to write a review or provide a rating once I have accepted the quote and received treatment
- 9.As a patient, I am able to send a message to medical practioners who have sent me a quote
+ 9. As a patient, I am able to send a message to medical practioners who have sent me a quote

 * Practitioners
- 1.As a medical practioner, I am able to sign up with my name, years of experience, accreditation board, medical registration, specialty, contact details, number of treated cases to date.
+ 1. As a medical practioner, I am able to sign up with my name, years of experience, accreditation board, medical registration, specialty, contact details, number of treated cases to date.
- 2.As a medical practioner, I am able to sign in with my username and password.
+ 2. As a medical practioner, I am able to sign in with my username and password.
- 3.As a medical practioner, I am able to view patients based on my selected specialty
+ 3. As a medical practioner, I am able to view patients based on my selected specialty
- 4.As a medical practioner, I have the option to provide a non-commital prediagnosis based on the initial patient information
+ 4. As a medical practioner, I have the option to provide a non-commital prediagnosis based on the initial patient information
- 5.As a medical practioner, I am able to provide a itemised quote.
+ 5. As a medical practioner, I am able to provide a itemised quote.
- 6.As a medical practioner, I am able to send a quote to a patient.
+ 6. As a medical practioner, I am able to send a quote to a patient.
- 7.As a medical practioner, I am able send a message to the patient whom I have sent the quote.
+ 7. As a medical practioner, I am able send a message to the patient whom I have sent the quote.

 ---